JNArrazola/green_skill_RAG_system/README.md

 * **Skill/Competence:** Skill means the ability to apply knowledge and use know-how to complete tasks and solve problems

 > Source: [European Skills, Competences, Qualifications and Occupations (ESCO)](https://esco.ec.europa.eu/en/about-esco/escopedia/escopedia/knowledge)

+## Esco taxonomy
+The ESCO taxonomy can be downloaded from [here](https://ec.europa.eu/newsroom/empl/items/741088/en).
+The data used in this project is from version `1.2.0`.

 # Authors
 * PhD.
 Sabur Butt